sminez/penrose/README.md

 #### An external config file

-Parsing a config file and dynamically switching behaviour on the contents adds a large amount of complexity to the code: not to mention the need for _validating_ the config file!
+Parsing a config file and dynamically switching behaviour on the contents adds a large amount of complexity to the code, not to mention the need for _validating_ the config file!
 By default, `Penrose` is configured statically in your **main.rs** and compiled each time you want to make changes (similar to [Xmonad][7] and [dwm][6]).
 There is no built-in support for hot reloading of changes or wrappers around the main window manager process.

-That said, the extensibility of `Penrose` means that you are definately able to define your own config file format and parse that as part of your startup, if that is something you want.
+That said, the extensibility of `Penrose` means that you are definitely able to define your own config file format and parse that as part of your startup, if that is something you want.